-- Gather all financial documents such as your previous year tax return, W-2's, 1099s, etc. for the student (and parents if applicable). - Create an FSA ID username and password at fsaid.ed.gov for the student and parent (if applicable). - Go to the official FAFSA website at www.fafsa.gov to fill out the FAFSA and list SIC's federal school code 001757. - Students (and parents, if applicable) are highly encouraged to use the IRS Data Retrieval Tool when completing the FAFSA.
+- Gather all financial documents such as your previous year tax return, W-2's, 1099s, etc. for the student (and parents if applicable). - Create an FSA ID username and password at fsaid.ed.gov for the student and parent (if applicable). - Go to the official FAFSA website at www.studentaid. gov to fill out the FAFSA and list SIC's federal school code 001757. - Students (and parents, if applicable) are highly encouraged to use the IRS Data Retrieval Tool when completing the FAFSA.
 The IRS DRT imports the tax information directly from the IRS for accuracy and convenience.
 Before you submit, you must have created an FSA ID for the student and parent (if applicable).
 Students and parents must agree to the terms and conditions of the use of federal aid funds, sign, and submit.

-The Department of Education will process the student's FAFSA within four to five days and prepare it for delivery to the schools with the federal code(s) a student lists on the application.
+The Department of Education will process the student's FAFSA within three to five days and prepare it for delivery to the schools with the federal code(s) a student lists on the application.
 After the school receives a student's FAFSA, it will be evaluated to determine if and what financial assistance a student is eligible to receive.
 It is common for the Financial Aid Office to request more information from students/parents in order to clarify information submitted on the FAFSA.
-To expedite this process, students with access should continually check the MySIC portal, and look under the financial aid documents section.
+To expedite this process, students with access should continually check the MyFA on their Falcon portal.
 Here you will find the information required.
-Students should also check their SIC email account regularly for requests for information.
+Students should also check their SIC Falcon email account regularly for requests for information.

-For students with disabilities or other special needs, or for students without internet access, the Financial Aid Office can provide assistance in completing the FAFSA application.
-Appointments are required in order to provide optimal service.
+For students with disabilities or other special needs, or for students without internet access, the Financial Aid Office can help in completing the FAFSA application.
+Appointments are not required, but encouraged, in order to provide optimal service.